mnr73/telegramBotApi/README.md

 # telegramBotApi

-## simple telegram bot API with multiple bot support
+## simple telegram bot API with multiple bot support for php

 install with composer